CtrlK

 Trigger Term Quality

-Provides extensive natural trigger terms including variations like 'inspect agent engine', 'validate agent engine deployment', 'check agent engine config', 'audit agent engine security', 'agent engine readiness check', 'vertex engine health', and 'reasoning engine status'.
-These cover multiple natural phrasings a user might use.
+Provides broad natural-language triggers users would actually say — 'inspect agent engine', 'validate agent engine deployment', 'check agent engine config', 'audit agent engine security', 'agent engine readiness check', 'vertex engine health', 'reasoning engine status'.

 3 / 3